PowerDNS/pdns/docs/migration.rst

 -  Target backend must support same features as source from set of domains, zones, metadata, DNSSEC and TSIG.
 See :doc:`Backend Capabilities <backends/index>`
--  There must be no data in the target backend, otherwise the migration will fail.
+-  There must be no data in the target backend; otherwise, the migration will fail.
 This is checked.

 You can perform live upgrade with this tool, provided you follow the